 If you want a truly hardworking apron, it’s hard to beat oilcloth.
 It’s durable, easy to clean (great when kids are involved), and the bold designs and bright colors are fun for any occasion – many with a retro feel.
-As we roll into Spring, you should be able to spot great selections of oilcloth at your favorite online or in-store retailer.
 The binding, ties, and pocket lining are made from standard quilting cotton in coordinating petite prints.

 Oilcloth was originally made by treating canvas fabric with multiple coats of linseed oil.
 Today, oilcloth is a printed vinyl bonded to a cotton mesh base.
 It’s fairly thick and the back is a bit rough – almost like a canvas.

 We have a full, step-by-step tutorial with lots of great tips and techniques for sewing with oilcloth, laminated cottons, and other “sticky stuff.”
 Take a look prior to starting this project to learn about the best needles (16 Jeans is our favorite), the best way to hold layers in place (we like using Wonder Clips), as well as stitch length suggestions, pressing tips, and more.